qutip/qutip/doc/internals/solver/integrator.rst

 At a minimum, your class must override :meth:`integrate`, :meth:`set_state`, :meth:`get_state`, and either :meth:`__init__` or :meth:`_prepare`:

+Let's build a simple linear step integrator that updates the current state by adding `dt * derivative(t, state)`.
+This integrator won't provide very accurate results, but it will nicely illustrate what's required.

 .. code-block:: python

     from qutip.solver.integrator import Integrator